adanieljohnson/ta_comments_FLC/data/codebook_for_comments.md

 (p) ??|Unclear |Need to explain \_x\_ better.|What is connection b/w \_x\_ and \_y\_?
 (p) Tense|Methods are past tense|This sentence should be past tense|What is tense for this section in papers we read?

-## Procedure for Analyzing Comments
-1. Search the comments for the word “also” as an indicator of comments to split.
-2. Alphabetize comments to join similarly worded phrases
-3. Search for keywords